cgoliver/cgoliver.github.io/_posts/2021-11-14-brocki-and-aesthetics.md

 > [Hence] our human need for beauty is not simply a redundant addition to the list of human appetites.
 It is not something that we could lack and still be fulfilled as people.
 It is a need arising from our metaphysical condition, as free individuals, seeking our place in an objective world.
 We can wander through this world, alienated, resentful, full of suspicion and distrust.
 Or we can find our home here, coming to rest in harmony with others and with ourselves.
 And the experience of beauty guides us along this second path: it tells us that we are at home in the world, that the world is already ordered in our perceptions as a place fit for the lives of beings like us.

 If we were to assign a feeling to the set of covid-related policies, alienating certainly comes to mind.
-A world without faces, hugs, handshakes, with limits on gathering sizes, curfews, contact tracing, where documents are demanded for cultural events meant to bring us together (it is not coincintal that some of the most stressful scenes of The Grand Budapest are when Monsieur Gustave and Zero are being asked for their papers on the train) is, an ugly world, and one that does not properly sustain human life.
+It is a fact that a world without faces, hugs, handshakes, with limits on gathering sizes, curfews, contact tracing, where documents are demanded for cultural events meant to bring us together (it is not coincintal that some of the most stressful scenes of The Grand Budapest are when Monsieur Gustave and Zero are being asked for their papers on the train) is, an ugly one, and one that does not properly sustain human life.
+Each of these policies is a ubiquitous monument to fear, distrust, and vanity.

+Now comes the question of value.
-Of course, under certain states of affairs, $X$, such measures can indeed be desirable.
+Of course, under certain states of affairs, $X$, such measures can indeed be desirable or at least necessary.
 This is why a proper and highly scientific determination of $X$ is crucial.
-I can already anticipate the objection: 'Is a single life worth sacrificing for the sake of this 'aesthetic' value?'
+I can anticipate the objection: 'Is a single life worth sacrificing for the sake of this 'aesthetic' value?'
-Of course, I can't provide an answer here other than to say that whether we like it or not, this kind of choice cannot be avoided, and so we may as well contemplate the full set of facts.
+Of course I can't provide an exact answer here other than to say that whether we like it or not, this kind of choice cannot be avoided, and so we may as well contemplate the full set of facts.
-Perhaps the policy which saves the most lives is the one where entire nations live in literal prisons and I can ask how many lives are worth sacrificing to abolish these prisons?
+It is not unlikely that the policy which saves the most lives is the one where entire nations live in literal prisons.
-This leads to the question of how we should weigh the 'ugly' state of affairs that these policies come with?
+Under such a state of affairs I can then ask, how many lives are worth sacrificing to return to today's set of affairs that we currently accept?

-Here, as I have been alluding, we must do as Chesterton says and 'give our ancestors a vote'.
+To begin answering this question, I have been alluding, we would be wise to do as Chesterton says and 'give our ancestors a vote'.
-I have to believe that Monsieur Gustave was not a vain man, and that the architects and masons of Europe did not toil out of boredom.
+I believe that Monsieur Gustave was not merely a vain man, and that the architects and masons of old Europe did not toil out of boredom.

-> Renunciation of love is possible only when you have learned to love.
-This is why, in a society without religion, we see emerging a kind of contagious hardness of heart, an assumption on every side that there is no tragedy, no grief, no mourning, for there is nothing to mourn.
-There is neither love nor happiness – only fun.
-In such circumstance, the loss of religion is the loss of loss. - Roger Scruton

-In addition to that, there is an insistence in our culture to the present day (hence my choice of a recent film to anchor the discussion) that
-'man does not live by bread alone'.

-People that want to do away with this insistence on safety are doing so for the sake of a world that preserves some reverence for that which makes us human, as [Douglas Farrow](https://www.catholicworldreport.com/2021/04/24/get-out-of-my-pub-on-vaccinating-the-young-and-other-bad-ideas/) put it.
-It is simply for the sake of rejecting a world where the 'DO NOT USE THE ELEVATOR' sign is now permanently worn on our faces and on every door we cross.
-However, the point of this piece is not to propose a value set, but rather to point out a cost in the equation that we ought not to ignore.
+Almost every piece in the Western canon insists to us that man does not live by bread alone, those heroes we most admire understood that life for the sake of living is not worth living.
+If we forget to keep this in mind, the small but aesthetic details of our lives that make us human become vulnerable to attack.
+Slowly bue surely, the virus of expedience, fueled by misplaced pragmatism takes over and we find ourselves surviving in a plain grey prison.

+> Pragmatism is a matter of human needs; and one of the first of human needs is to be something more than a pragmatist. - GK Chesterton

+Perhaps filling our lives with as much beauty as possible is an aim worth sacrificing to.
+It is with this lens that I think we can find some common ground with those that insist on the departure of the dehumanizing policies that have visited our lives.
+Those trying to do away with a unidimensional focus safety are not acting selfishly rather, as [Douglas Farrow](https://www.catholicworldreport.com/2021/04/24/get-out-of-my-pub-on-vaccinating-the-young-and-other-bad-ideas/) put it, they are seeing viruses beyond covid and trying to expand the domain of value beyond the body.